United States Navy Judge Advocate General's Corps: Judge Advocate General of the Navy

 The judge advocate general of the Navy and the deputy judge advocate general of the Navy are appointed positions.
 They are both nominated by the U.S. president and must be confirmed via majority vote by the U.S. Senate.
 They are appointed to a four-year term of office but they usually serve for three.
 They have historically been officers in the service of the Navy.
-Federal statutes, however, state that a Marine officer can be appointed to either position as long as he or she meets the requirements stated in the section.
-Currently, the judge advocate general is appointed as a three-star vice admiral or lieutenant general while holding office, and the deputy judge advocate general is currently appointed as a two-star rear admiral or a major general.
+Federal statutes, however, state that a Marine officer can be appointed to either position as long as they meet the requirements stated in the section.
+Currently, the judge advocate general is appointed as a two-star rear admiral or major general while holding office, and the deputy judge advocate general is also currently appointed as a two-star rear admiral or a major general.
 Other than age and years of military service, there is no other statute of limitations on how many times they can be re-nominated for appointment to that position if the president so chooses.